marcglasberg/kissforreact.org/react/basics/actions-and-reducers.md

 If you want to understand the above code in terms of traditional Redux patterns, the beginning of the `reduce` method is the equivalent of a middleware, and the return function `(state) => state.copy({text: text}))` is the equivalent of a traditional pure reducer.

-It's still Redux, just written in a way that is easy and boilerplate-free.
+It's similar to Redux, just written in a way that is easy and boilerplate-free.
 No need for Thunks or Sagas.

 :::